bxparks/AceTime/README.md

 1) The `SystemClock` and other clock classes were moved to [AceTimeClock](https://github.com/bxparks/AceTimeClock).
-This improves the decoupling between the AceTime and AceTimeClock features and allows faster development and improvements to each library.
+This improves the decoupling between the AceTime and AceTimeClock libraries and allows faster development of each library.
-2) The `DS3231Clock` class was converted into a template class to replace a direct dependency to the I2C `<Wire.h>` library to an indirect dependency to the [AceWire](https://github.com/bxparks/AceWire) library.
-This reduces the flash memory consumption and increases the flexibility of the `DS3231Clock` class.
+2) The `DS3231Clock` class was converted into a template class to replace a direct dependency to the I2C `<Wire.h>` library with an indirect dependency to the [AceWire](https://github.com/bxparks/AceWire) library.
+This reduces the flash memory consumption by at least 1300 bytes on AVR for applications which use only the AceTime portion of the library, and increases the flexibility of the `DS3231Clock` class.

-The following subsections show how to migrate client application from AceTime to v1.7.5 to AceTime v1.8.
+The following subsections show how to migrate client application from AceTime v1.7.5 to AceTime v1.8.

 <a name="MigratingToAceTimeClock"></a>
 ### Migrating to AceTimeClock